 Gardasil 9® protects young women and men against nine different types of HPV, including the four previously covered by Gardasil® (6, 11, 16, 18) and five additional types (31, 33, 45, 52, and 58).
 Overall, Gardasil 9® is expected to prevent 90% of genital warts and 90% of cervical cancers.
 It can also prevent some vulvar, vaginal and anal cancers.

-The vaccine works best in girls/young women who have not yet come in contact with these viruses.
-It is recommended for all 11 and 12 year old boys and girls as a routine vaccination and for all young women 13-26 years of age who have not yet received the vaccine.
-It is also recommended for all young men 13-21 years of age who have not yet received the vaccine, but young men ages 22-26 years may also receive Gardasil®.
-Cervarix® is not approved for young men because it doesn’t prevent genital warts (6, 11).
+The vaccine works best in people who have not yet come in contact with these viruses.
+It is recommended for all 11 and 12 year old boys and girls as a routine vaccination and for all young women and men 13-26 years of age who have not yet received the vaccine.

 How does the HPV vaccine work?